All-optical quantum simulation of ultrastrong optomechanics: The generalized optomechanical Hamiltonian

-In the derivation of the approximate Hamiltonian $H_{\text{app}}$, we have discarded the Fredkin-interaction term in Eq.~(\ref{excHamiltonian}) by RWA.
-Hence, we need to evaluate the validity of the approximate Hamiltonian~(\ref{appHamiltonian}).
-To this end, we calculate the fidelity between the exact and approximate states, which are governed by the exact Hamiltonian $H_{\text{dis}}$~(\ref{excHamiltonian}) and the approximate Hamiltonian $H_{\text{app}}$~(\ref{appHamiltonian}), respectively.
+The validity of the approximate Hamiltonian $H_{\text{app}}$ can be evaluated by checking the fidelity between the exact and approximate states, which are governed by the full Hamiltonian $H_{\text{dis}}$ and the approximate Hamiltonian $H_{\text{app}}$, respectively.
+To this end, we need to calculate the analytical results of the approximate and exact states for the system at time $t$.